 Yes, you can add a natural food flavoring such as lemon juice, orange blossom water, orange juice, cocoa powder or fruit puree.

-Other sponge cake recipes
+More sponge recipes

 Did you like this recipe?
 Don't forget to rate it and leave me a review in comments!
 And to not miss any recipes follow @sweetlycakes on Instagram and tag me to share it if you make this recipe 😊!Print